xtendui/xtendui/src/gatsby/markdown/components/textareaautosize/index.md

 ---
 type: "Components"
 category: "Form"
-parent: "TextareaAutosize"
+parent: "Textareaautosize"
-title: "TextareaAutosize"
+title: "Textareaautosize"
-description: "TextareaAutosize is a plugin that manages automatic size on textarea."
+description: "Textareaautosize is a plugin that manages automatic size on textarea."
 ---

 ## Javascript